EFSC Crime Statistics/Annual Security Report

-Click here to view the 2017-2018 Annual Security Report.
-[If your web browser displays an older version of the report, refresh the screen to view the most recent 2017-18 report.]
+Click here to view the 2018-2019 Annual Security Report.
+[If your web browser displays an older version of the report, refresh the screen after opening the PDF to view the most recent 2018-19 report.]

 As you review the report each year, we encourage you to pay special attention to the information on available services, safety tips and reporting crimes.
 As always, if you have any questions, contact the College's 24-hour Security Department Office on your campus.